calvinhp/Simple-Reliable-ZFS-Backups-Presentation/slides.md

 # First Love :broken_heart:

-^ Stopped using Amanda due to the age of our current pacakges installed.
+^ Stopped using Amanda due to the age of our current packages installed.
   They didn't support ZFS well at the time.
   The upgrade to AMANDA 3 was rough and did not inspire confidence due to all the moving pieces, changed uid and perms, timeouts, random hangs
   AMANDA would commonly bring down some machines that were short on disk space